Tagged Image File

 Programs that open TIF files

-TIFF-compliant geospatial image file created in the GeoTIFF format; contains geographic or cartographic data embedded as tags within the file; enables users to embed GIS data in the file without deviating from the TIFF (Tagged Image File Format) format.
+A TIF file may also be a TIFF-compliant geospatial image created in the GeoTIFF format.
+It contains geographic or cartographic data embedded as tags within the file.
+TIF files allow users to embed GIS data without deviating from the TIFF (Tagged Image File Format) format.

 Since GeoTIFF files contain coordinates, GIS applications can map specific regions of the raster image to latitude and longitude coordinates.